-Welcome to my page family, friends, and potential donors!
-If you know me, you know I’m always looking for ways to make meaning of life.
-I turn 50 this year and I want to enter this 6th decade by taking direct action to steward our planet and address climate change.
-And all my research has pointed to COOL EARTH being the most efficient and effective way to do so.
-Here is the quick pitch: join me and many others in the extended Burden-Hoblitzelle-Paumgarten-Ames families in giving the initial $200,000 in “seed money” for a match-funding campaign - we team up with gifts of $1000 or more to reach that first amount.
+Welcome to my page and to Cool Earth!
+As I head toward my 50th birthday this year, I want to enter this decade by taking direct action to steward our planet and address climate change.
+All my research has pointed to COOL EARTH being the most efficient and effective way to do so.
+Here is the quick pitch: join me and many others in giving the initial $200,000 in “seed money” for a match-funding campaign - any amount will do - gifts have ranged from $50 to $50,000.
 Then, the campaign goes out to all donors to match what we’ve raised.
 Next, Cool Earth does what they do best: partnering with indigenous communities in the rainforest on important projects such as solar drying facilities for cacao, and the communities then turn away loggers and KEEP TREES STANDING.
-If rainforest is the most efficient mitigator of carbon, then I am tithing for trees this year and every year!
-If you want to know more about how this came about, read more (or visit other pages on their site).
+Rainforest is the most efficient mitigator of carbon, so I am tithing for trees this year and every year!
+If you want to know more click below (or visit other pages on their site).

 Finally, if you want to hear straight from Cool Earth’s director Matthew Owen, here is his Ted Talk: